 What's the best type of bed?

-There are several types of bed you can choose from.
-The main options being a divan bed, an ottoman bed or a bed frame.
-No one type of bed is fundamentally better than the other, they each just offer their own unique attributes.
+There are several types of beds you can choose from; the main options being a divan bed base, an ottoman bed, or a simple bed frame or bedstead.
+You can find out more about each in our dedicated guides, but ultimately, no one type of bed is fundamentally 'best' or better than the other; they each offer their own unique attributes.

 Which company is best for beds?